-With a DACS being afforded there may be an increase in aircraft opting to route through the Keevil overhead whilst the Danger Area is active.
-Additionally, if only activated by NOTAM, a resultant increase in aircraft operating through the overhead when not active can be expected as activity can be better determined compared to the current scenario.
+With a DACS being afforded there may be an increase in aircraft opting to route through the Keevil overhead whilst the Danger Area is active as they will be able to receive information of any activity over the airfield.

-However, there will be an increased amount in aircraft routing around or over the airspace (when active) if they are not equipped with or qualified to operate a radio as it will not be possible to obtain a Crossing Service and make an assessment of whether or not the DA is safe to cross.
+However, there will be an increased amount in aircraft routing around or over the airspace (when active) if they are not equipped with or qualified to operate a radio as it will not be possible to obtain a Crossing Service.